Italian storms claim 17th life, and 14 million trees

 Many of the victims to date have been killed by falling trees.
 Coldiretti, the association of Italian agricultural companies, said in a statement that gales had destroyed around 14 million trees, many in the far north.

-“We’ll need at least a century to return to normality,” it said.

-Areas from the far northeast to Sicily in the southwest have been affected, with the worst damage in the northern regions of Trentino and Veneto - the region around Venice - where villages and roads have been cut off by landslides.
+Areas from the far northeast to Sicily in the southwest have been affected by the storms, with the worst damage in the northern regions of Trentino and Veneto - the region around Venice - where villages and roads have been cut off by landslides.

+In the Alps near Belluno, 100 km (60 miles) north of Venice, pine trees and red spruces were snapped wholesale like matchsticks.

+The surface of the Comelico Superiore dam, farther north near the Austrian border, was covered with the trunks of trees that had fallen into the Piave river.

+“We’ll need at least a century to return to normality,” Coldiretti said.

-Many of Venice’s squares and walkways have been submerged in the highest floods the canal city has seen in a decade.
+Many of the squares and walkways of Venice itself have been submerged in the highest floods the canal city has seen in a decade.

 The governor of Veneto, Luca Zaia, said the region’s storm damage amounted to at least a billion euros ($1.1 billion).